 So getting back to the forthcoming Stretch Therapy products.
 A program like Master the full backbend which will have an extreme backbend as its end pose, begins at the beginning as all systems must do.
 The full pose is broken down into what I call a vocabulary of flexibility which initially is based around single joints.
 To illustrate, loosening the hip flexors is absolutely fundamental to any decent backbend.
 In fact, tight hip flexors are the cause of most of the cramping and pain that people experience when they first tried to do spinal extension movements; this is because the muscles on the inside of the curve being made by the spine have a tendency to go into spasm (just like when you point your foot); we have found that the general rule is that any muscle asked to do work at the contracted end of its range of movement is liable to spasm; something that we demonstrate on every workshop we run.
 This is not a design fault by the way; it is simply the way the body is organised.
 Add to this tendency the hip flexors’ inhibition of the glutes, and you begin to understand why so many people have problems with backward bending.
 What follows is a brief meditation on other aspects of ‘stretching’.

 To start, the acquisition of flexibility by adults is a completely different problem set than with children.
 Adults, by definition, have experienced their second growth spurts, usually (but not always) in their late teens.
-There are many reason for this critically important difference, and these can be canvassed below if anyone’s interested.
+There are many reason for this critically important difference, and these can be discussed on the Forums if anyone’s interested.

 The key point here is that standard methods (like “hold a stretch for 30”) will not be effective in changing any present patterns that adults have.
 This is because to a considerable extent, these patterns have become ‘set’ in an adult; this is completely different to the conditions in a child’s body.